elliebmurphy/passwordless-auth-wix-velo/README.md

 - Add rate limiting for code requests
 - Enhance monitoring for failed login attempts
-- Use token-based session instead of Wix default sessions
+- Adapt to custom or WP sites

 ---

 ## About This Project

-This was developed as part of a customer portal modernization project, focused on improving the user experience and aligning with security best practices in web authentication.
+This was developed as part of a customer portal project, focused on improving the user experience and aligning with security best practices in web authentication.

 ---